MIDIBlocks/blog/01 - Introducing Handsfree.js.md

 ## Updating models and plugins

-The real magic of Handsfree.js is its ability to _instantly_ swap out models and
+The real magic of Handsfree.js is its ability to _instantly_ swap out models and plugins.
+This is very useful if different routes in your app have different handsfree user experiences.

 ## Outline
 - What is Handsfree.js